dcos/examples/1.8/artifactory/artifactory-pro.md

 ## Setting up Artifactory Pro

-1. Create a new file on your workstation, called `artifactory-pro-options.json`:
+1. Create a new file called `artifactory-pro-options.json` with the following content.

 Be sure to: